 The 13 department faculty all have a Ph.D. and specialize in different areas.
 All teach both lecture and lab portions of their classes.

-Augustana's international study terms often include biology work, such as ethnozoology in Latin America and conservation in Ghana.
+Augustana's international study terms often include biology work, such as ethnozoology in Latin America, conservation in Ghana and health care internships in Australia.

 Augustana ranks among the top 60 U.S. small liberal arts colleges in the sciences, based on the number of graduates earning a Ph.D.